End of the Road for Wet Wood Logs

 The ban on the sale of wet wood and house coal explained

-Imminent changes in legislation will mean owners of stoves, wood burners and open fires won’t be able to buy house coal or wet wood.
-As part of the UK government’s drive to cut air pollution, sales of wet wood in small units less than 2 cubic metres will be phased out from February 2021, as the sale of traditional house coal ends altogether.
-Wet wood in volumes greater than 2 cubic metres will have to be sold with advice on how to dry it before burning.
-The sale of loose house coal to residential customers will end two years later.
-Those producing solid fuels will need to demonstrate they have a very low sulphur content, only emitting a small amount of smoke.
+As part of the UK government’s drive to cut air pollution, sales of wet wood in small units less than 2 cubic metres was banned from February 2021.
+Wet wood in volumes greater than 2 cubic metres now has to be sold with advice on how to dry it before burning.

 To be clear, this only currently applies to users in England.
 The government believes the phase-out will give the public and suppliers time to use up stocks and move to cleaner alternatives, such as dry firewood and solid fuels.

 Wales and Scotland

 Similar proposals to reduce the burning of wood and coal are being considered in Wales and Scotland – we’ll keep you posted on developments.